-Full-time employees hired on or after January 1st, 2012 shall be reimbursed for unused sick leave at the regular daily rate of pay upon separation from continuous service with the City, as follows:
+Full-time employees hired on or after January 1st, 2012, shall be reimbursed for unused sick leave at the regular daily rate of pay upon separation from continuous service with the City, as follows:

-- Employees with service under 10 years shall not receive any reimbursement for unused sick leave. - 2) 10 years up to year 15 with the City shall receive 1/3 of unused sick leave. - 3) 15 years up to year 20 with the City shall receive 2/3 of unused sick leave. - 4) 20 years or more with the City shall receive reimbursement for unused sick leave not to exceed 720 hours. - 5) 100% benefit upon death or retirement regardless of the number of years of continuous service
+- 1) Employees with service under 10 years shall not receive any reimbursement for unused sick leave. - 2) 10 years up to year 15 with the City shall receive 1/3 of unused sick leave up to 240 hours. - 15 years up to year 20 with the City shall receive 2/3 of unused sick leave up to 480 hours. - 4) 20 years or more with the City shall receive reimbursement for unused sick leave not to exceed 720 hours. - 5) No more than a total of 720 hours upon death or retirement regardless of the number of years of continuous service